Manhunter (Mark Shaw): Head of Leviathan

-In the Watchmen sequel Doomsday Clock, he accompanied Black Adam in his attack on the White House.
+In Doomsday Clock, Shaw accompanies Black Adam in his attack on the White House.

 Leviathan Dawn

 Afterwards, Shaw later pretended to ally with the Legion of Doom, stating to Lex Luthor that Lois Lane only revealed his identity because he wanted her to.
 While the superheroes and Legion of Doom were busy fighting, Shaw betrayed his allies as he saw people like Luthor a part of the problem with the world, teleporting the Legion away to a far off place instead of attacking the League or civilians.
 Sometime after the battle in Metropolis, Shaw presumably obliterated Dr. Netz for giving Leviathan's technology to Waller and decided to make moves as Shaw soon bought Markovia and appealed to everyone around the world for help in fixing the world.

 In other media

-Mark Shaw appears in the Arrowverse TV series.
-David Cubitt portrays Mark Shaw on Arrow.
-In the third-season episode "Corto Maltese", he is the liaison A.R.G.U.S. agent to Corto Maltese, who has gone off the grid and is unreachable.
-Lyla Michaels asks John Diggle to check-up on Shaw while he visits the island.
-Diggle finds Shaw who is in the midst of a critical undercover mission with a local cartel and offers him to help.
-Soon after, Shaw betrays him and steals an A.R.G.U.S. thumbdrive.
-Oliver Queen, Roy Harper and Diggle ambush the trade between Shaw and the cartel.
-After Diggle defeats him, Shaw claims Amanda Waller drove him to his insubordination.
-Shaw begged Diggle to tell Waller he killed Shaw so Shaw can go back to living a normal life.
-Diggle, knowing full well what Waller was capable of, knocked him out but agreed to do so.
-In "Al Sah-him", it is revealed that he became ally to H.I.V.E. and, under the orders from Damien Darhk, went to Corto Maltese to draw A.R.G.U.S. agents in order to obtain secret files.
+Mark Shaw appears in Arrow, portrayed by David Cubitt.
+This version is a liaison between A.R.G.U.S. and Corto Maltese and an ally of H.I.V.E.